anpospisil/jami-lin-frontend/README.md

 ## UX/UI stuff

-There are a lot of assessments and research I did for this project which I will post [here].
+There are a lot of assessments and research I did for this project which I will post [here](#).
 With a clear idea of the needs of this project, I developed sketches, wireframes, high filelity prototypes and the live site.

 ## Sketches